tinacms/tina.io/content/docs/graphql/client.md

 ## Using the built-in Graphql Queries

 The client comes with several built-in GraphQL queries to allow you to get up and running quickly.
-There is one caveat it **does not resolve references**.
-Although we plan to support an API do to this in the future, the built-in generated client queries do not resolve references.
-To resolve reference you will have to [write your own queries](#writing-your-own-gql-queries).
+However, there is one caveat it **does not resolve references**.
+Although we plan to support an API to do this in the future, the built-in generated client queries do not resolve references.
+To resolve a reference you will have to [write your queries](#writing-your-own-gql-queries).

 Firstly, you can import a function to get the client from generated folder located in `.tina/__generated/types`.
 ```ts